devbijay/phonepe-pg/README.md

-Sure, here is the README.md file for documentation for the Python package:

 # PhonePe Payment Gateway Python Package

 This Python package provides a simple interface to the PhonePe Payment Gateway.
 It can be used to create PhonePe payment links, check the status of PhonePe transactions, and refund PhonePe transactions.